Chris Rock–Will Smith slapping incident: Initial response

 Immediately after the incident, Rock continued his presentation for Best Documentary Feature, which was awarded to the crew of Summer of Soul.
 Smith continued to participate in the ceremony and subsequent celebrations.
-Some in attendance were surprised that no actions were taken, others wondered if Smith would be allowed to stay.
+Some in attendance were surprised that no actions were taken; others wondered whether Smith would be allowed to stay.
 Within forty minutes, Smith was presented the award for Best Actor for his portrayal of Richard Williams in King Richard.
 He focused his emotional speech on divine justification and his need to protect those around him: "Love will make you do crazy things", he said, and apologized to the Academy, the other nominees, and to Richard's daughters Venus and Serena, who were in attendance.
 However, he did not extend an apology to Chris Rock until the next day.
 The live audience gave Smith two standing ovations.
 Anthony Hopkins, who then presented the Academy Award for Best Actress, directly addressed Smith's behavior and Best Actor speech within his own speech, stating, "Will Smith said it all.
 What more can be said?
 Let's have peace and love and quiet."

 According to the Academy, Smith was asked to leave the ceremony but refused.
-However, others who were present in the hall denied that Smith was ever asked, either directly or through a representative, to leave.
+However, others who were present in the hall denied that Smith was ever asked to leave, either directly or through a representative.
 Backstage disagreement ensued between members of the Academy's leadership and ceremony producer Will Packer on whether Smith should be allowed to stay, which led to no action being taken.
 Variety reported that Packer "was the key to Smith remaining in his seat".
 Packer opposed suggestions to remove Smith from the theater because he did not believe that Rock would agree.

 After the ceremony, award winners were advised to only answer questions about their work and nothing else.
 LAPD officers met with Packer, who later recalled that they were prepared to arrest Smith on charges of battery.
 Rock repeatedly declined to press charges.
 Early the next morning, Smith's son Jaden tweeted, "And that's how we do it!"
 The tweet sparked mixed reactions, with many celebrities expressing strong disapproval.
 In the first of many consequences for Smith, Netflix canceled a planned sequel to Smith's 2017 urban fantasy action film Bright, mainly due to the negative publicity of Smith's altercation.